 In the Manga for Elfen Lied, this is the entire reason Lucy/Nyuu/Kaede's half-brother was born.
 Kakuzawa wants him to mate with Lucy/Nyuu/Kaede and procreate more Silphelits.

-Eromanga Sensei from the same writer/illustrator team makes it clear that step siblings Masamune and Sagiri are attracted to each other almost from the outset.
+Eromanga Sensei from the same writer/illustrator team as Oreimo makes it clear that step siblings Masamune and Sagiri are attracted to each other almost from the outset.
 Masamune straight up declares his love in episode 3, though neither pursues it in part due to hang ups from their loss of family members - each is an orphan when the series begins, and he hadn't seen her in the 2 years since their parents died and she became a hikkikomori.

 This is a plot point in Eternal Alice.
 The main characters are a boy named Aruto, his love interest Arisu, and his little sister with a very obvious crush on him, Kiraha.
 It is revealed later that Arisu isn't real, and Aruto made her up because he couldn't deal with his incestual feelings for Kiraha.

 Ryo from Final Approach is quite obsessive over his little sister Akane and she's generally reciprocative.
 It's generally played for laughs as nothing more than an amusingly intense sister/brother complex, but it is worth noting that Akane insisted on taking part in the contest with the other girls to see who got to play the role of Ryo's bride.

 When Akane is sick Ryo rushes home to take care of her.
 It's at this point the other girls realize they're not competing with each other but with Akane.